LaboratoireMecaniqueLille/crappy/docs/source/what_is_crappy.rst

 Crappy provides a software environment for controlling tests and driving hardware.
 It is intended for experimental researchers and research and development (R&D) engineers.
+A single test can acquire measurements, send commands, process data, display results, and save files.
+Crappy provides ready-to-use components for these tasks, and users can add custom components for their own equipment or procedures.

-The framework manages the operation, parallelization, and synchronization of test equipment.
-A device can be integrated in Crappy if it can be controlled with Python, regardless of its manufacturer.
-Crappy also provides ready-to-use signal-processing and image-processing features that can be combined for complex experimental setups.
+A device can be integrated with Crappy if it can be controlled from Python, regardless of its manufacturer.
+Ready-to-use signal-processing and image-processing features can be combined with hardware control when an experiment requires them.

 Crappy is developed at the `LaMCube <https://lamcube.univ-lille.fr/>`_, a mechanical research laboratory based in Lille, France.
 It was originally